 However, it’s not impossible though, at least it may be tricker.
 I know there are plenty of questions you might have.
 In summary, you’ll run out of the difficulties and you’ll be able to install macOS Mojave with features right into your Windows PC.
 No matter, whatever version of Windows you have and whatever edition of Windows you’re using, you are able to install macOS Mojave in your Windows PC.
+With that so, you can try to install and work with Mac applications such as Xcode.
 For this, you aren’t supposed to do it alone.
-In this article, I’ll walk you through how to install macOS Mojave 10.14 on VirtualBox, let’s do this.
+In this article, I’ll walk you through how to install macOS Mojave on VirtualBox on your Windows PC, let’s do this.

 What is virtualization?